samiramer/arch-installer/README.md

 14. Once finished, exit chroot - `exit`
 15. Unmount all drives and reboot - `umount -a; reboot now`.
 The system will reboot and boot into the new system
 16. Login, you will get a zsh welcome prompt, press 'q' to "quit and do nothing"
-17. Run the dwm install script - `cd /arch-installer; ./install-dwm.sh`
+17. Run the dwm install script, the sudo password is "password" (change the user password later!) - `cd /arch-installer; ./install-dwm.sh`
 18. Reboot again - `sudo reboot now`
 19. Login and enjoy!